ALIENHHY/FootPrinter/README.md

 Optional the map of China / the world

-Reference data source for the spelling of countries in the world map: [World-Countries](https://github.com/ALIENHHY/FootPrinter/blob/main/World-Countries.txt).
+Reference for the spelling of countries in the world map: [World-Countries](https://github.com/ALIENHHY/FootPrinter/blob/main/World-Countries.txt).

-Reference data source for the spelling of provinces in the Chinese map: [China-Provinces](https://github.com/ALIENHHY/FootPrinter/blob/main/China-Provinces.txt).
+Reference for the spelling of provinces in the Chinese map: [China-Provinces](https://github.com/ALIENHHY/FootPrinter/blob/main/China-Provinces.txt).

 Display labels when mouse over country/region/province/city.